 Linux and Open Source Software Directories

-SourceForge.net is the world’s largest Open Source software development website, with the largest repository of Open Source code.
+SourceForge.net is the world’s largest Open Source Software (OSS) development website with the largest repository of Open Source code.

 The Free Software Directory